 - My article on drone swarms was quoted in a study titled Partially Automated Combat Units: Impact on Combat Technology and Tactics of Land Forces published on Armis et Litteris, a publication of the Theresian Military Academy of the Austrian Armed Forces.

 - My article on the geopolitics of the Eastern Mediterranean was quoted in an academic book titled Aspects of the Energy Union: Application and Effects of European Energy Policies in SE Europe and Eastern Mediterranean edited by Michalis Mathioulakis, Academic Director of the Greek Energy Forum.

 - The same article was also quoted by the radio programme France Culture (link) and in an article (in Greek) published on Foreign Affairs - The Hellenic Edition (link, see pages 3-4, note 11).

 - My article on the coverage of the European elections in English-written Russian media was mentioned the Czech media outlet EuroZprávy (link)

-Apart from my university and professional experience, I enjoy reading, playing videogames, watching movies, travelling, photography and doing physical exercise.
+In my free time, I enjoy reading, playing videogames, watching movies, travelling, photography, and jogging.

-In regard to books, apart from History and IR-related essays, I particularly like sci-fi, fantasy and techno-thriller novels.
-These are also my favourite film genres; although my preferences are wider in this regard.
-As far as gaming is concerned, I appreciate strategy, shooters, RPGs and flying simulators.
-I really like travelling: I have been to various European countries as well as to the US and others; and I lived in Italy, Belgium and Poland.
+I mainly read History and IR-related essays.
+Coming to films and TV series, I particularly like sci-fi, fantasy, war and espionage, and mistery.
+As far as gaming is concerned, I focus on strategy, shooters, RPGs, and flight simulators.
+I have traveled to various European countries as well as to the US and other places; and I have lived in Italy, Belgium, Poland, and Hungary.
 Finally, I practice photography as a hobby, especially when I travel.
-I even used some of my own pictures here on Strategikos and I may even decide to create a dedicated platform for my photos in the future.
+I even used some of my pictures on this website!

 If you have any question, feel free to contact me.